tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 ## What is asynchronous programming?

-With synchronous programming, a program executes in the same order that it is written.
-The first line executes, the the next, and so on.
-When the program encounters an operation that cannot be completed immediately, it blocks until the operation completes.
+Most computer programs execute in the same order that it is written.
+The first line executes, then the next, and so on.
+With synchronous programming, when a program encounters an operation that cannot be completed immediately, it will block until the operation completes.
 For example, establishing a TCP connection requires an exchange with a peer over the network takes some amount of time.
 During this time, the thread is blocked.

 With asynchronous programming, operations that cannot complete immediately are suspended to the background.
 The thread is not blocked, and can continue running